America's Thanksgiving Parade

-America's Thanksgiving Parade (officially America's Thanksgiving Parade presented by Gardner-White for 2020) is an annual American parade held in downtown Detroit, Michigan each Thanksgiving Day from 9:00 a.m. to 12:00 p.m.
+America's Thanksgiving Parade (officially America's Thanksgiving Parade presented by Gardner-White through 2035) is an annual American parade held in downtown Detroit, Michigan each Thanksgiving Day from 9:00 a.m. to 12:00 p.m.
 EST. The tradition was started in the city in 1924 by the J. L. Hudson Company department store.
 It shares the title for the second-oldest Thanksgiving parade in the United States with the Macy's Thanksgiving Day Parade in New York City, New York and is four years younger than the 6abc Dunkin' Thanksgiving Day Parade in Philadelphia, Pennsylvania.

 History

 The idea came from Hudson's display director Charles Wendel after the success of the Canadian Eaton's Santa Claus Parade in Toronto, Ontario.
 In addition to the usual floats and bands, Wendel obtained large papier-mâché heads similar to those he saw during a recent trip to Europe.
 The heads are made in Viareggio, Italy, and remain a fixture of the parade to the present.

 The parade was suspended in 1943 and 1944 due to material shortages caused by World War II, but Hudson's resumed the event in 1945 and continued sponsorship of the parade until 1979, when the costs became burdensome.
 It turned the parade over to the Detroit Renaissance Foundation, who produced it for four years.
 In 1983, Detroit Renaissance transferred control of the parade to the newly created Michigan Thanksgiving Parade Foundation.
 "America's Thanksgiving Parade" is a registered trademark of the foundation.

-In 2020, this parade is modified as the COVID-19 pandemic persists; with no crowds.
-As of July 2020, the parade organisers still plan on holding the parade in some form, with Gardner-White buying presenting sponsor rights.
+In 2020, the parade was modified because of the COVID-19 pandemic, with no crowds.